 Guardian’s 20″ Large is similar in size to standard 20″ bikes, while the 20″ Small is a much needed in-between size between a standard 16″ and 20″ bike.

 The 20″ Small is designed to ease the jump from a 16″ to a 20″ bike which is often challenging for timid or lightweight riders (as well as younger riders who are tall for their age).
-With wheels that are 4″ larger than a 16″ bike, a frame that is several inches longer, and with a significant increase in weight, standard 20″ bikes are often too big for some riders who have outgrown their 16″ bikes.
+With wheels that are 4″ larger than a 16″ bike, a frame that is several inches longer, and with a significant increase in weight, standard 20″ bikes are often too big for some riders who have outgrown their 16″ bike.

-While the wheel size of the 20″ Small is the same as the Large, the wheelbase and the minimum seat height are both about 2″ shorter than the Guardian 20″ Large frame, thereby creating a smaller, more manageable bike.
+While the wheel size of the 20″ Small is the same as the Large, the wheelbase (distance between the front and rear wheel axles) and the minimum seat height are both about 2″ shorter than the Guardian 20″ Large frame; this creates a smaller, more manageable bike.
 As a result, Guardian recommends the 20″ Small for ages 5+ and the 20″ Large for ages 6+.